lukePeavey/quotable/README.md

 # Quotable

-**⚠ Announement (Sept 19 2019)**

-Due to an issue with the DNS hosting provider, the API is temporarily down.
-The issue has been resolved and the API should be back up in the next 24 to 48 hours.
-Sorry for the inconvience!

----

 _A REST API for famous quotes_

 I originally built this for a freeCodeCamp project, and decided to publish for others to use as well.
 The database currently includes over 1500 quotes by 800 authors.